datnguyen1215/hsmkit/README.md

-# hsmjs: Hierarchical State Machine Library
+# hsmkit: Hierarchical State Machine Library

-`hsmjs` is a lightweight JavaScript library alternative to [xState](https://xstate.js.org/) but designed for simplicity and ease of use.
+`hsmkit` is a lightweight JavaScript library alternative to [xState](https://xstate.js.org/) but designed for simplicity and ease of use.

-`hsmjs` uses the same syntax as xState without actors, services, parallel states, and other advanced features.
+`hsmkit` uses the same syntax as xState without actors, services, parallel states, and other advanced features.
 If you need any of these, you should consider using xState instead.

 It provides a simple API to define states, transitions, actions, and more, making it ideal for developers who want to implement state machines without the extra complexity.